Explore the dependency management example in Kanban with an illustrative Kanban implementation in an advertising agency.

 - The Account Manager writes clear brief to Designers and Copywriters to develop these ideas: create a copy and a draft proposal design.

-- After materials are ready, the Account Manager approves them with Art Director or communicates the corrections/comments to the teams.
+- The Account Manager approves ready materials with Art Director or communicates the corrections to the teams.

-- When all 3 ideas are ready, the proposal is sent to the client.
-Client chooses 1 idea and / or give his / her corrections or comments.
+- When all 3 ideas are ready, the Account Manager sends the proposal to the client.
+Client chooses 1 idea and/or give his/her corrections or comments.

 - With the Accountant Manager guidance, Designers and Copywriters implement the client’s corrections.

-- Art Director approves final materials, and they are sent to the client for his/ her final OK.
+- Art Director approves final materials, and they send them to the client for his/her final OK.

-- If no further corrections are needed, the design goes to DTP, where it goes through a final preparation process.
+- If no further corrections are needed, the design gets to DTP, where it goes through a final preparation process.

-- The archive with final high-resolution files is delivered to a client and at this point, the work is considered to be done.
+- The Account Managers delivers the archive with final high-resolution files to the client and at this point.
+The work is considered to be done.

-Obviously, the process may differ given the client`s feedback.
+Obviously, the process may differ given the client’s feedback.
 The request may go through several client feedback loops.
-Or if required, it may include conducting a photo shooting and model`s casting which will require the involvement of external partners.
-Or it may be just in-house design which means the work will be done within the agency.
+Or if required, it may include conducting a photo shooting and model’s casting which will require the involvement of external partners.
+Or it may be only light design so the agency will do it all «in-house».

 “Shoulders&Head” new key visual request – Kanban board ticket.

 When creating a ticket for this task, Rebecca drafts the list of subtasks with the main stages this project will go through.
 Rebecca will be the one responsible for leading and modifying this ticket.
-When a time comes for a certain dependency, Rebecca will convert this subtask into a “child” ticket that will be sent to the corresponding Shared Service board, where it should be accepted and added to a backlog.
+When a time comes for a certain dependency, Rebecca will convert this subtask into a “child” ticket that she will send to the corresponding Shared Service board where it should be accepted and added to a backlog.

 Before sending this ticket to the board, Rebecca needs to give it a proper class of service.
 As agreed between the teams, they use 4 classes of service which they highlight with different colors: